 |Reactor Grade Uranium (LWR)||3.7x106||1,171 years|

 Table 1 sums the sustainability of nuclear power up quite well.
 However, there is quite a bit of talk about nuclear fuel (Uranium) running low just like oil.
 Technically, this is a non-issue, as nuclear waste is recyclable.
 Economically, it could become a major issue.
-Today's commercial nuclear reactors burn only about 1% of the fuel that is mined for them and the rest of it or so is thrown away (as depleted uranium and nuclear waste).
+Today's commercial nuclear reactors burn less than 1% of the fuel that is mined for them and the rest of it or so is thrown away (as depleted uranium and nuclear waste).
 The US recycling program shut down in the ’70s due to proliferation and economic concerns.
 Today, France and Japan are recycling fuel with great success.
 New technology exists that can greatly reduce proliferation concerns.
 Without recycling, the 2005 Uranium Reserves ’Red Book’ published by the U.N.
 IAEA suggests that there are over 200 years of Uranium reserves at current demand.
-There is also a nearly infinite supply of uranium dissolved in seawater at very low concentration.
-No one has found a cheap way to extract it yet, though people have come close.
-Nuclear reactors can also run on Thorium fuel, which is 4x more abundant than Uranium in the crust (but does not exist in seawater).
+There is also a very large supply of uranium dissolved in seawater at very low concentration.
+No one has found a cheap-enough way to extract it yet, though people have come close.
+Nuclear reactors can also run on Thorium fuel.

 In operation, nuclear power plants emit nothing into the environment except hot water.
 The classic cooling tower icon of nuclear reactors is just that, a cooling tower.
 Clean water vapor is all that comes out.
 Very little CO2 or other climate-changing gases come out of nuclear power generation (certainly some CO2 is produced during mining, construction, etc., but the amount is about 50 times less than coal and 25 times less than natural gas plants.
 Details coming soon).
 The spent nuclear fuel (nuclear waste) can be handled properly and disposed of geologically without affecting the environment in any way.